YongqiDong/rr-measure-basic/README.md

 # Reproducibility in Transportation - Measurement tools development

-Create a basic set of tools to retrieve paper information.
+Create a basic set of tools to retrieve paper information and measure its reproducibility.

 ## How to use this repo